 The common bottlenose dolphin is one of the most commonly observed dolphins in coastal waters throughout the world.
 It also maintains large populations offshore, but is not as common as other open water dolphins, such as the short-beaked common dolphin and others.

-Coastal populations are more territorial and utilize a larger number of coastal habitats – from bays and estuaries to seagrass beds, beaches, and other ecosystems.
+Coastal populations of common bottlenose dolphins are more territorial and utilize a larger number of coastal habitats – from bays and estuaries to seagrass beds, beaches, and other ecosystems.
 Oceanic populations are more migratory in nature and apparently do not visit coastal ecosystems.

 Common bottlenose dolphins can be quite large, reaching weights of up to 1400 pounds (~640 kg) and lengths of 12.5 feet (~4 m).
 They are relatively long-lived (40-50 years) and reach sexual maturity at ages between 5 and 14 years old.
 Some individuals are known to be reproductively active for their entire lives, a rare characteristic among mammals.
 Like all mammals, common bottlenose dolphins reproduce through internal fertilization, and females give birth to live young.
 Juveniles are able to swim from the moment they are born, but they are totally dependent on nursing their mothers’ milk for nearly two years.